Softaholic/hello-world/README.md

 # hello-world
 First attempt

-Long journey starts from the first step.
+Any long journey starts from a first step.
 It is the most difficult part of any adventure.